What Is a Welding Respirator? (N95, P100, and PAPRs)

 - Each filter manufacturer or workshop establishes a specific replacement schedule for each filter.

-- However, using the filter more frequently will saturate faster, and you must replace them earlier than scheduled.
+- However, using the filters frequently will saturate them faster, and you should replace them earlier than scheduled.
 The same applies if they become clotted for any other reason and give you inhalation difficulty.

-- When the filters get damaged from harsh use or accident, they need replacement.
+- When they get damaged from harsh use or accident.

-- Finally, if any dirt covers the filters that you cannot remove without damaging the filters.
+- Finally, if dirt covers them, and you cannot remove it without damaging the filters.